Thelma21/alx-zero_day/0x03-git/README.md

-This readme.md is not empty
+This readme.md has been updated